-TQP aims to create embedded signature assessments (ESAs), including rubrics and training systems, to be used by the University of Northern Iowa to evaluate teacher effectiveness.
-TQP advances the goal of improving statewide teacher quality as articulated in the 2011 Iowa Education Reform Blueprint.
+TQP aimed to create embedded signature assessments (ESAs), including rubrics and training systems, to be used by the University of Northern Iowa to evaluate teacher effectiveness.
+TQP advanced the goal of improving statewide teacher quality as articulated in the 2011 Iowa Education Reform Blueprint.

 - Embedded signature assessments will be available for use by institutions of higher education

 - Iowa teacher residency programs will have access to the teacher performance assessment